House GOP reveals Trump's tax breaks for tips, overtime and car loans, but costs run high

 House Republicans have been huddling behind closed doors, working out final provisions in the 389-page tax portion of the package.

-It would also increase the estate tax exemption, which is now $14 million, to $15 million and indexes future increases to inflation.
+It would also increase the estate tax exemption, which is now $14 million, to $15 million and index future increases to inflation.

 As for the president's promises, the legislation includes Trump's “no taxes on tips” pledge, providing a deduction for those workers in service industry and other jobs that have traditionally relied on tips.
 It directs the Treasury secretary to issue guidance to avoid businesses gaming the system.